lynnfaraday/aresmush.com/_root/features/index.md

 ## Make it Easier to Create a Game

-There’s an old saying for folks wanting to create a MUSH: “Step 1: Find a coder.”
-It’s true, but silly.
+Existing MUSH clients effectively require you to have a coder on board before you can make a game.
 Coding should be an afterthought, not your primary concern.
-The ultimate goal for Ares is to provide a complete MUSH in a box that can be installed and configured by people with no prior code experience.
-Ares includes:
+Ares provides a complete MUSH-in-a-box that can be installed and configured by people with no prior code experience.

 Learn more at [Ares for Admins](/features/ares-for-admins).